Our approach to privacy and your consent

 If you wish to make a complaint about a breach or potential breach of this Policy or the APPs by us, you should direct your complaint to our Privacy Officer (see the ‘Contact us’ section below).
 We will respond to your complaint as soon as reasonably possible.
 Our aim is to resolve your complaint quickly and to your satisfaction.
 However, if you are not satisfied with our response, you can contact the Office of the Australian Information Commissioner who may investigate your complaint further.

-If you would like more information, wish to update your personal information or have a concern about how we handle your information or our approach to privacy, please contact our General Manager, Lisa McCarthy:
+If you would like more information, wish to update your personal information or have a concern about how we handle your information or our approach to privacy, please contact our Privacy Officer Lisa McCarthy:

 248 Oxford Street

 Leederville WA 6007

 Ph: (08) 9443 254

 Fax: (08) 9444 3808